unahouExosite/docs/exositeready/gwe/solution-app/README.md

 	![Step 4](assets/step_4.png)

-5. Click on your Test Data device and add a New Resource with the *Alias* “test” and *Data Format* “float".
+5. Click on your Test Data device and add a New Resource with the *Alias* “test” and *Data format* “float".

 	![Step 5](assets/step_5.png)